Some call it rustic. We call it refined.

 With oil you can touch and feel good about,

 like creases you burnish on old saddles or boots.

-Much like skirt lengths, character grade floors are appropriate and can be beautiful in any setting.
+Much like skirt lengths, character grade floors are appropriate and beautiful in any setting.

 Reclaimed wood suppliers create their own classifications of them in their own grades or Styles.

-Whole Log Lumber proudly shares with you here their Carolina Character Reclaimed Flooring
+Whole Log Reclaimed proudly shares with you here their Carolina Character Reclaimed Flooring

-In describing the words > character and > rustic, a challenge it’s been how to use
+In describing the words " character" and "rustic," a challenge is how to use

-And beauty is truly in the beholder indeed.
+Beauty is truly in the beholder's eyes, indeed.